TNolan01/sega_megadrive/readme.md

 The color of Header and Footer icons change color on 'hover' , that color is rgb(156, 134, 9), this is a gold color and is abstract to the blue for differentiation purposes.
 The gold color was inspired by the gold text on the '16 Bit' Logo which was on the emblazed across the front casing of the MK1 Mega Drive case and Genesis.

 I have used the font Orbitron from Google Fonts.
 Originally I looked for a 'retro' 80's computer style but these fonts appeared clumsy and difficult to read on smaller screens.
-Orbitron and the shape but with a modern finish.
+Orbitron has the shape but with a modern finish, cleaner finish.

 ![font](assets/images/read_me_images/font_style.png)

-The shape of the form is a silhouette of the Megadrive 2 console.
+The shape of the form on the sign_up.html is a silhouette of the Megadrive 2 console.
 The red submit button is based on the 'power' and 'reset' buttons on that console.

 ![MegaDrive 2](assets/images/md2.png)